AlpineNow/PFA_Examples/README.md

     python kafka_example.py 54.183.55.00:9092 tests/models/iris_lor_model.pfa input_topic results_topic

 ### PySpark scoring
+Simple PFA scoring engine using PySpark.
+In this example, a CSV file, located on HDFS, is scored using a PFA document located on the client node, as illustrated below.
+    spark-submit --packages com.databricks:spark-csv_2.11:1.5.0 ./pyspark_example.py tests/models/iris_lor_model.pfa hdfs:///user/sprack/data/iris.csv

 # Test resources
 * **iris_lor_model.pfa** - A PFA representation of a logisitic regression model trained on the well known Iris data set.
 This PFA doc can be used on conjunction with the included version of the iris.csv dataset to perform scoring experiments.